- Traditional Treatment Options

 - New Drugs Available

 Mesothelioma is an aggressive disease that requires an equally aggressive treatment strategy.
 Mesothelioma is resistant to many standard cancer treatments, making it a difficult disease to manage.
-Treatment plans consists of chemotherapy, and surgery or radiation when a multi-modal approach is used.
+Treatment plans consists of chemotherapy, surgery, radiation or a multi-modal approach.

 Treatment for the asbestos cancer is classified as one of two types — curative or palliative.
 Curative therapy focuses on killing the cancer cells and stopping further growth.
 Palliative care treatments aim at relieving the symptoms and improving the patient’s quality of life.